mzaien/next-redirects/README.md

 <NextRedirects href="/main" condition={auth.logedin} fallback="/login"  />
 ```

-thats is just and example you can use it for whatever condistion you **want ** 🥳
+thats is just and example you can use it for whatever condistion you imagine 🥳